ErikHeller/Docker-Minecraft-PaperMC-Server/README.md

-# Docker Minecraft JAVA PaperMC Server 1.18
+# Docker Minecraft PaperMC Server

-Docker Minecraft PaperMC server for 1.18, 1.17 and upcoming versions using the [PaperMC API v2](https://papermc.io/api/docs/swagger-ui).
+Dockerized Minecraft server for 1.18, 1.17 and upcoming versions using the [PaperMC](https://papermc.io).
+When building an image from the provided Dockerfile, the latest version of the PaperMC Minecraft server will be retrieved from the [PaperMC API v2](https://papermc.io/api/docs/swagger-ui).

 ## Requirements